-Community Service at MCA is 40 hours of volunteer work.
+Community Service at MCA / MOA is 10 hours per academic year (hours may be subject to change) of volunteer work.
 Students may not work for a family member for money or for credit.
 Community Service must be completed for an approved non-profit organization.
 It can be for more than one organization.
 An adult overseeing the service must sign off the community service form.
 Check with your counselor if you are not sure if the job is appropriate for community service.
 Check the website and bulletin boards in the career center for community service opportunities.
-Community service log sheets are located in the student services and on the MCA website.
+Community service log sheets are located in the student services and on the MCA Website: www.murrieta.kl2.ca.us./Domain/1996.